PREPARE YOUR STAY

 The appointment consists of two short interviews with a US consulate Representative.
 If everything goes well you may be asked a few questions in English, they will take your fingerprints, and you are good to go.
 They keep your passport and DS-2019 and you receive them a few days later by mail.

-You should plan a minimum of two months for the whole process.
+You should plan a minimum of 2 months for the whole process.

 For your information, in 2010 for 2 months, the total cost was about 700€.
 This cost increases with additional months.
 These prices are subject to change every year and should be checked.

 Purchase your ticket about 6-8 weeks in advance to get the best price.
 However, we strongly recommend you to wait for your VISA.
-VISA denial is not supported by cancellation insurance.
+VISA denial is not supported by cancellation insurance (unless you choose to go through a travel agency where you can get a cancellation insurance).
 If you are excepting to get your VISA a few days before leaving and absolutely need to get your flight ticket before, at least wait for receiving the DS-2019 form from your sponsor.

 Be aware that you will pass immigration and customs controls in the first US city you arrive.
 If you have a transfer in a US city, make sure you have at least 2 hours.